 We Are Certified Aging in Place Specialists (CAPS)

-Aging in Place is the ability to comfortably and safely live in one’s home.
-We do this by either adding or changing amenities within your home to make your home safer and easier to maneuver around.
+Aging in place is the ability to comfortably and safely live in one’s home.
+Our team can help you accomplish that goal by either adding or changing amenities within your home to make your home safer and easier to maneuver around.
 As we age, we tend to become less mobile or agile.
 In some cases, we start losing our hearing, eyesight or depth perception.
-In each of these incidents these challenges can make functioning in our homes safely more difficult.
+In each of these scenarios, these challenges can make it more difficult to function safely in our homes.

 Aging in Place Adaptations

-Safety describes improvements within the home that focus on ensuring the general safety of a homeowner or their guests.
-This can include removing throw rugs to avoid a tripping hazard or installing nonskid flooring on the garage floor, walkways or decks.
-Other safety improvements can include adding security lighting or motion sensing lights.
+Other Northern Virginia aging in place improvements can include adding security lighting or motion sensing lights.
 Raising electrical outlets up or lowering light switches can potentially prevent falls.
-Replacing existing smoke alarms with ones that include strobe lighting and installing anti-scalding valves to faucets are additional features that can protect an occupant.
+Replacing existing smoke alarms with ones that include strobe lighting and installing anti-scalding valves to faucets are additional features that can protect older adults from harm.

 Let Our Northern Virginia Aging in Place Specialists Make Your Home Safer and More Comfortable